kaorusha/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The neural network uses convolution layers with appropriate filter sizes of 5x5 and 3x3, and depths between 24 and 64 (model.py lines 63-103)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 65).

 Two architecture were included: `LeNet-5` and [NVidia](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/).
 The `LeNet-5` model reached at best about 0.026 for validation loss.
 The eventually used architecture is `NVidia` summarized as follow: